Asplenium nidus (Bird's Nest Fern) Indoor Care, Propagation, Problems and Solutions

 Asplenium nidus is native to the warm, moist, tropical rain forests of East africa and Asia where it grows as an epiphyte.
 However it adapts well to indoor growing conditions.

-Due to its affinity for high moisture, Asplenium Fern is perfect for a closed terrarium.
-The magnificient green leaves in Bird's Nest Fern are a sight to behold in a terrarium.
+Due to its affinity for high moisture, Asplenium nidus is one of the best plants for a closed terrarium.
+The magnificient green leaves are a sight to behold inside a terrarium.

 Toxicity

-Bird's Nest Ferns (Asplenium nidus) are non-toxic to humans and pets as they have not been listed by ASPCA to be among the toxic plants.
-The plants are safe to grow indoors.
+Bird's Nest Ferns (Asplenium nidus) are considered non-toxic to humans and pets as they have not been listed by ASPCA to be among the toxic plants.

 Varieties